watir/watir_meta/README.md

 Usage
 -----

+Add it into your Gemfile:

+    gem "watir", "~>4.0"

-Install this gem with the following command:
+Or install it manually with the following command:

     gem install watir